 We perform an impairment test annually in the fourth quarter or whenever events or changes in circumstances indicate that the carrying value of goodwill might not be fully recoverable.
-In accordance with applicable accounting guidance, a company can assess qualitative factors to determine whether it is necessary to perform a goodwill impairment test.
-Alternatively, a company may elect to proceed directly to a quantitative goodwill impairment test.
-The Company performed a qualitative annual impairment assessment for the years ended December 31, 2022, 2021 and 2020.
+In accordance with applicable accounting guidance, a company can assess qualitative factors to determine whether it is necessary to perform a goodwill impairment test or may elect to proceed directly to a quantitative goodwill impairment test.
+The Company performed a quantitative annual impairment assessment for the year ended December 31, 2023 and a qualitative assessment for the previously reported periods, each of which resulted in substantial excess of estimated fair value over net carrying value for each reporting unit.
+For the quantitative assessment, we use a weighted combination of a discounted cash flow model (known as the income approach) and comparisons to publicly traded companies engaged in similar businesses (known as the market approach).
+The income approach requires us to use a number of assumptions, including market factors specific to the business, the amount and timing of estimated future cash flows over an extended period of time, long-term growth rates for the business and a rate of return that considers the relative risk of achieving the cash flows and the time value of money.
+As part of the market approach, we make judgments about the comparability of publicly traded companies engaged in similar businesses.
 For the qualitative assessments, we reviewed factors including macroeconomic conditions, industry and market conditions, cost factors, overall financial performance, changes in any key personnel, any changes in composition of carrying amount of our assets and changes in our stock price.
 There were no reasonable changes to the methods and assumptions that would have resulted in an impairment.
 In the future, if there are material changes in the underlying estimates and assumptions pertaining to the impairment assessment, the financial statements could be materially impacted.
 For each year end, we determined that it was more likely than not that the fair value of each of our reporting units was more than the respective related carrying amounts, including goodwill, and therefore did not record any goodwill impairment.

 Intangible assets are initially valued at fair value using generally accepted valuation methods appropriate for the type of intangible asset.
 Intangible assets with definite lives are amortized over their estimated useful lives and are reviewed for impairment if indicators of impairment arise.
 Indicators we reviewed included whether there was a significant decrease in market prices of our assets, a significant adverse change in the extent or manner in which our assets are being used, a significant adverse change in legal factors affecting our assets and a cash flow loss.
-The Company did not identify indicators of impairment for the years ended December 31, 2022, 2021 and 2020.
+During the fourth quarter 2023, we determined that the estimated fair value of our fitness asset group was insufficient to recover the net carrying value of the asset group resulting in an impairment of long-lived assets of approximately \$5.1 million (see Note 19.
+Subsequent Event included in this Annual Report on Form 10-K) of which \$3.1 million was attributable to intangible assets.
+The Company did not identify indicators of impairment for the years ended December 31, 2022 and 2021.
 In the future, if there are material changes in the underlying estimates and assumptions pertaining to the impairment assessment, the financial statements could be materially impacted.